techidaily/site-facebook/source/_posts/ceo-awaits-trump-suspension-overhaul.md

 ## Facebook Will Rethink Trump's Ban in Two Years

- A new post to[Facebook Newsroom](https://about.fb.com/news/2021/06/facebook-response-to-oversight-board-recommendations-trump/) shares that the platform's ban of former US president Donald Trump will last for two years, effective from the date of the initial suspension (January 7).
+ A new post to [Facebook Newsroom](https://about.fb.com/news/2021/06/facebook-response-to-oversight-board-recommendations-trump/) shares that the platform's ban of former US president Donald Trump will last for two years, effective from the date of the initial suspension (January 7).

  At the end of this period, Facebook says it'll consult with experts to help reassess whether "the risk to public safety has receded."
 If it has, he'll be welcome to return to the site.
 Otherwise, the ban will be extended.